prysmaticlabs/documentation/docs/getting-started.md

   --datadir=/data
 ```

-It is also recommended to include the `--p2p-host-ip` and `--min-peers 7` flags to improve peering.
+It is also recommended to include the `--p2p-host-ip` and `--min-sync-peers 7` flags to improve peering.

 The beacon node can be halted by either using `Ctrl+c` or with the command: